Published On: 2/24/26

 • Higher-quality leads and conversions

-A website should be a business tool, not just a refreshed design.
+A website should function as a business tool, not simply a refreshed design.

 What This Means for Business Owners

-A strategic evaluation gives clarity, direction, and confidence, whether the next step is optimization, restructuring, or a full redesign.
+A thoughtful evaluation provides clarity, direction, and confidence that then warrants the next steps, whether that is optimization, restructuring, or a complete rebuild.

 Frequently Asked Questions